Entering the German coffee market

 - Try to combine audits in case you have more than one certification, saving time and money.
 Also investigate the possibilities for group certification with other producers and exporters in your region.

-Germany’s coffee end market can be divided into in-home and out-of-home consumption.
-Specialty coffee represents a growing niche market in both segments, as consumers demand high quality and are willing to pay high prices for it.
-Suppliers in producing countries mainly enter the European market through an importer, but there has been an increase in direct trade.
+The German end market for coffee can be segmented by quality and by in-home and out-of-home consumption.
+The high-end segment represents a growing niche market in both the in-home and out-of-home segments, as consumers increasingly demand specialty coffees.
+Suppliers in producing countries mainly enter the German market through an importer, but there has been an increase in direct trade between coffee roasters and producers.

 How is the end market segmented?

-The German coffee end market can be segmented as follows:
+The German end market for coffee can be segmented by quality, as shown in the below figure:

 Figure 3: Coffee end market segmentation by quality

-Low end: These are mainstream low-quality, mainly blended coffees.
-Approximately 40% to 100% of the beans in these blends are Robusta.
-Most coffee pads, ground coffee and instant coffee belong to this low-end segment.
-This market is in decline.
-Product and price examples in the low-end segment, based on REWE’s retail prices in 2019, include:
+Low end: These are mainstream low-quality and mainly blended coffees.
+These blends are characterised by high shares of Robusta coffees.
+Most coffee pads and instant coffee belong to this low-end segment, which also includes low-quality private label products from supermarkets.
+Product and price examples in the low-end segment, based on REWE’s retail prices in 2020, include:

-Melitta (Bella crema, whole bean, 1 kg package)
+Melitta (Barista Crema, whole bean, 1 kg package)

 Coffees in the low end of the market are mainly sold in supermarkets and through service channels, such as offices and universities.
 The largest retailer groups in Germany are:

-- Edeka Group, which includes supermarkets Edeka and Netto, had a market share of 21.5% in 2018;
+- Edeka Group, which includes supermarkets Edeka and Netto

-- Aldi, with Aldi Süd and Aldi Nord, which holds a market share of 11.1%.
+- Aldi, with Aldi Süd and Aldi Nord

-Lavazza (Espresso Qualita Rossa, whole bean, 1 kg package)
+Lavazza (Crema and Aroma, whole bean, 1 kg package)

-These coffees are mainly sold directly by specialty roasters and specialised coffee houses, at their physical or web shops and at coffee events.
+Coffees from this segment are mainly sold directly by specialty roasters, at their physical and web shops as well as at coffee events.
 To find examples of German specialty roasters and cafés, refer to the European Coffee Trip website.
 Examples of events in Germany include the Berlin Coffee Festival and the Hamburg Coffee Festival.
 An example of a specialised German coffee web shop where you can find high and upper-end coffees is Roast Market.

 Retail price (€/kg)